sominw/cs585-q2q/README.md

 **Authors**: Thivakkar Mahendran, Vincent Pun, Kathryn Ricci, Apurva Bhandari, Somin Wadhwa

+**Abstract**: BERT can be fine-tuned to build question answering systems and systems for various other NLP tasks.
+However, BERT is unable to provide answers to queries search engine users typically input, which are usually brief or fragmented sentences.
+To address this problem, we propose a two pronged approach: 1) fine-tuning the BERT QA model on queries 2) developing an NMT model to convert queries to questions, which are then used as input to the standard BERT QA model.

 ## Pre-requisites

 The following are a couple of instructions that must be gone through in order to execute different (or all) sections of this project.